 We hope this article helped you learn how to track customer interactions with your SMS marketing campaigns.

-If you enjoyed this article, you may also want to read how to track your offline marketing campaigns in Google Analytics.
+If you enjoyed this article, you may also want to read how to track your offline marketing campaigns in Google Analytics, or see our roundup of the best business VoIP services.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.